Hafele–Keating experiment: Similar experiments with atomic clocks

 Measurements in which the only effect was gravitational have been conducted by Iijima et al. between 1975 and 1977.
 They carried a commercial cesium clock back and forth from the National Astronomical Observatory of Japan in Mitaka, at 58 m above sea level, to Norikura corona station, at 2876 m above sea level, corresponding to an altitude difference of 2818 m.
 During the times when the clock stayed at Mitaka, it was compared with another cesium clock.
 The measured change in rate was (29±1.5)×10^{−14}, consistent with the result of 30.7×10^{−14} predicted by general relativity.

 In 1976, Briatore and Leschiutta compared the rates of two cesium clocks, one in Turin 250 m above sea level, the other at Plateau Rosa 3500 m above sea level.
 The comparison was conducted by evaluating the arrival times of VHF television synchronization pulses and of a LORAN-C chain.
 The predicted difference was 30.6 ns/d.
 Using two different operating criteria, they found differences of 33.8±6.8 ns/d and 36.5±5.8 ns/d, respectively, in agreement with general relativity.
-Environmental factors were controlled far more precisely than in the Iijima experiment, in which many complicated corrections had to be applied.

 In 2005, van Baak measured the gravitational time dilation of a weekend at 5400' ASL on Mount Rainier using two ensembles of three HP 5071A cesium beam clocks.
 He repeated the experiment in 2016 on Mount Lemmon for the television show Genius by Stephen Hawking.

 In 2010, Chou et al. performed tests in which both gravitational and velocity effects were measured at velocities and gravitational potentials much smaller than those used in the mountain-valley experiments of the 1970s.
 It was possible to confirm velocity time dilation at the 10^{−16} level at speeds below 36 km/h.
 Also, gravitational time dilation was measured from a difference in elevation between two clocks of only 33 cm.

 Presently both gravitational and velocity effects are routinely incorporated, for example, into the calculations used for the Global Positioning System.